HL7/davinci-deqm/input/pagecontent/datax.md

 **Discovery:**

-  - A CapabilityStatement is retrieved from a FHIR endpoint `GET|[base]/metadata`
+  - A CapabilityStatement is retrieved from a FHIR endpoint:

+  `GET|[base]/metadata`

   - The Consumer (server) **SHALL** advertise whether it supports snapshot and/or incremental data exchange via its CapabilityStatement using the [DEQM Submit Data Update Type Extension].
 The extension is added to the `CapabilityStatement.rest.resource.operation` element for the Submit Data operation and the code is valued `incremental` or `snapshot`, as appropriate.
 The snippet shown below would be used for supporting both `incremental` and `snapshot` data exchanges: